daacosta/AnMDtoplaywithGit/Test.md

 ## On learning git and git hub

 I am using a free open platform to learn: [Openclassrooms](https://openclassrooms.com/en/search?query=git) where I queried for a git and git hub course.
 That was it...

+Now, why git? what's its purpose?
+To be able to keep control of software versions.